fvjr/Note-Taker/README.md

 ## Tests
 Want to run tests with this project?
- Clone from my repo and then test via terminal commands ("npm run test")
+ Clone from my repo, create tests, and then run the tests via terminal

 ## Questions
 Have any questions or want to collaborate on another project?